 - a) NCRPOSD is governed by a responsive and dedicated board and staff.
-These characteristics enhance accountability and cultivate positive working relationships with members of the public and other local agencies. - b) NCRPOSD's current organizational capacity is largely supported by volunteers and highlights a premium on the District providing tangible services to meet the preferences and demands of its constituents. - c) NCRPOSD's organizational structure as an independent special district is appropriate given the District's legislative authority to provide public park and open space services for the benefit of all citizens in Napa County.
-This structure, nonetheless, is distinct from NCRPOSD's funding and policy orientations, which are largely deferential to the County of Napa. - d) A review of reorganization options does not appear warranted at this time.
-NCRPOSD has made significant contributions and investments in elevating public park and open space services in a limited period of time. - e) Future municipal service reviews should consider NCRPOSD's ability to establish more reliable and independent sources of operating revenues as a key preset to evaluating reorganization options.
+These characteristics enhance accountability and cultivate positive working relationships with members of the public and other local agencies. - b) A recent public workshop by NCRPOSD to solicit community input on updating the District's Master Plan demonstrates a concerted effort to remain accountable.
+This and other outreach efforts help to ensure alignment between NCRPOSD's current and future activities with the needs and preferences of constituents. - c) NCRPOSD's current organizational capacity is largely supported by volunteers and highlights a premium on the District providing tangible services to meet the preferences and demands of its constituents. - d) NCRPOSD's organizational structure as an independent special district is appropriate given the District's legislative authority to provide public park and open space services for the benefit of all citizens in Napa County.
+This structure, nonetheless, is distinct from NCRPOSD's funding and policy orientations, which are largely deferential to the County of Napa. - e) A review of reorganization options does not appear warranted at this time.
+NCRPOSD has made significant contributions and investments in elevating public park and open space services in a limited period of time. - f) Future municipal service reviews should consider NCRPOSD's ability to establish more reliable and independent sources of operating revenues as a key preset to evaluating reorganization options.